SCHIZOPHRENIA FOR A LEVEL

 Evidence: There is no safe or ethical method for altering synaptic pruning during development.

-Explain: Intervening in early brain development carries significant ethical risks, limiting immediate treatment implications.
+Explain: Intervening in early brain development carries significant ethical risks, which limit the immediate treatment implications.
 However, the findings may aid early identification of risk and encourage preventative approaches.

 Link: This suggests the value of C4 research lies more in early intervention and prevention than direct treatment.